UK cost agency backs Lundbeck alcohol dependency drug

 The National Institute for Health and Care Excellence (NICE) said in draft guidance on Thursday that some 600,000 people dependent on alcohol should have access to the once-daily drug, also known as nalmefene, to help them fight addiction.

-Lundbeck believes Selincro has the potential to generate annual sales of 2.0-2.5 billion Danish crowns ($365-457 million) in all markets, although Chief Executive Ulf Wiinberg told Reuters in March that getting there could be a long haul.
-[ID:nL6N0MA394]
+Lundbeck believes Selincro has the potential to generate annual sales of 2.0-2.5 billion Danish crowns (£213-266 million) in all markets, although Chief Executive Ulf Wiinberg told Reuters in March that getting there could be a long haul.

 Selincro works by blocking the action of opioid receptors in the brain and it is approved for the reduction of alcohol consumption in people dependent on drink, alongside counselling.